-Dr. Thorell describes surg techs as knowledge-based healthcare workers.
+Dr. Thorell describes surgical technicians as knowledge-based healthcare workers.
 When I ask him to explain, he says that they have a certain level of knowledge that surgeons depend on.
 It’s a different skillset than surgeons, but it is certainly a skillset, and an important one at that.

 Surgeons are relying on the people around them to do their part.
 Dr. Thorell encourages surg techs to own their knowledge, saying he worries that they might undervalue the skills they bring to the table.
-He asks that surg techs not just assume the surgeon will know something.
-When a surg tech is confident in their own knowledge, they’ll be able to provide a valuable resource to the surgeon conducting the operation.
+He asks that surgical techs not just assume the surgeon will know something.
+When a surgical technician is confident in their own knowledge, they’ll be able to provide a valuable resource to the surgeon conducting the operation.

 A Better Patient Experience

 Surgical technologists are critical for producing positive outcomes for patients.
 When a surg tech has technical knowledge and then is able to combine that with the traits described by Dr. Thorell, he or she is able to thrive in an environment that can be stressful yet also highly rewarding.